 2006 saw the launch of the Niagara Reads Niagara program.
 The program concept was developed by the St. Catharines Public Library.
 All the libraries in the region were invited to participate.
-St. Catharines Public Library obtained a corporate sponsor and provided the administrative, graphic arts, and promotional support.
+St. Catharines Public Library secured the corporate sponsor and provided all the graphics, publicity and promotion.
 The program ran during October which is public library month.
 The purpose of Niagara Reads Niagara was to promote reading and literacy through our local writers, historians, and journalists.
-The St. Catharines Niagara Reads Niagara sessions included the following author readings; Richard Wright (Adultery); Anna Olson (Another Cup of Sugar); Hannelore Headley (Blond China Doll); Beverley Rodman (Murder is a Family Matter).
-The Canadian Authors Association presented An Evening of Poetry and An Evening of Short Stories and conducted a Poetry Workshop.
+The St. Catharines Niagara Reads Niagara program included the following author readings; Richard Wright (Adultery); Anna Olson (Another Cup of Sugar); Hannelore Headley (Blond China Doll); Beverley Rodman (Murder is a Family Matter).
+The Canadian Author Association presented and Evening of Poetry and An Evening of Short Stories and conducted a Poetry Workshop.
 Authors and libraries benefited from the extensive press coverage, including an article in Niagara This Week, and an interview with the Chief Librarian on Cogeco's "Between the Pages".